amine123ait/adventofcyber3/day15.md

-ez osint stuff
+# ez osint stuff
-translate russian
+1. translate russian
-just search in google about grinchwho31 u get keybase.io and twtter from keybase u will find a github repo
+2. search in google about grinchwho31
+3. u get keybase.io and twtter
+4. from keybase u will find a github repo